 We work with the Department of Psychiatry at the University of Vermont College of Medicine, as well as The University of Vermont Medical Center.

-We study chronic pain and the effects of treatments including cognitive behavioral therapy and medications on brain structure and functioning, disorders that have a behavioral and cognitive componenet, such as Parkinson's disease and ADHD, and sex hormones and neurotransmitter influencec on brain function, with particular regard to post-menopausal women.
+We study chronic pain and the effects of treatments including cognitive behavioral therapy and medications on brain structure and functioning, disorders that have a behavioral and cognitive componenet, such as Parkinson's disease and ADHD, and sex hormones and neurotransmitter influences on brain function, with particular regard to healthy aging.